-- 1 Click the Start button, and then Control Panel.
-The Control Panel appears. - 2 Click Appearance and Themes. - 3 Click Display.
-The Display Properties dialog box appears. - 4 Click the Settings tab. - 5 Click the display marked 2.
-By default, your computer LCD screen is the display marked 1.
-If you do not know whether your computer screen or the external screen is 1 or 2, click the Identify button. - 6 Select the Use this device as the primary monitor check box. - 7 Click Apply and then OK.
-The external display is now the primary monitor.
+- Click the Start button, and then Control Panel.
+The Control Panel appears.

+- Click Appearance and Themes.

+- Click Display.
+The Display Properties dialog box appears.

+- Click the Settings tab.

+- Click Advanced.

+- Click the Displays tab to select a display.

+- Click Yes.

-Using the Dual Display function
+Using the Multiple Monitors function

-The dual display function allows you to distribute portions of your desktop across separate displays.
+The Multiple Monitors function allows you to distribute portions of your desktop across separate displays.
 For example, if you have an external monitor attached to the monitor connector, your LCD display and the monitor can function as a single desktop.